john-science/feb2/README.md

   * Perhaps each game words like "troll", "orc", "imp", and "ghost" should rotate?
 * [ ] There is no food or sleep in Purgatory.
   * What about Health/Mana regeneration?
+* [ ] NPCs health should be shown by color: low-to-high
 * [ ] Different levels should have different map-gen algos (at least by level name).
   * The middle level should be a maze of some kind.
     * [X] There should be an odd number of levels.
+* [ ] Players and NPCs should have skills
+  * [ ] Skills can improve doing things (exploring, fighting, spell-casting).
+  * [ ] Skill can improve by reading books and spells.
+  * [ ] Skills should improve the affects of melee fighting and spell-casting.
 * [ ] When you die, you should restart in the same Purgatory.
   * Any knowledge/skill you gained will be maintained, as well as your karma score.
   * But your stats and items will be reset.